WHY ?

 War for Talent

 The "War for Talent," intensified by demographic shifts, skills shortages, and increased workforce mobility, positions talent acquisition and retention as a primary challenge for HR teams globally (Gallup, 2022; Gartner, 2022).
-In response, leading organizations are investing in their cultures, continuous learning, and compelling employee value propositions to stand out in the competitive talent marketplace.
+In response, leading organisations invest in their cultures, continuous learning, and compelling employee value propositions to stand out in the competitive talent marketplace.
 These investments are crucial for attracting top talent.

-To retain this talent, companies are prioritizing vision, transparency, and employee development.
-A clear and inspiring company vision, coupled with transparent operations, fosters a culture of trust and engagement.
-Commitment to employee growth through upskilling and career advancement opportunities further solidifies loyalty, making these organizations more appealing to both existing and prospective employees.
-This strategic approach to the War for Talent emphasizes not just recruitment but nurturing a supportive and growth-oriented environment, positioning companies to thrive in the long term by retaining skilled and motivated employees.
+Companies are prioritising vision, transparency, and employee development to retain this talent.
+A clear and inspiring company vision and transparent operations foster a culture of trust and engagement.
+Commitment to employee growth through upskilling and career advancement opportunities further solidifies loyalty, making these organisations more appealing to existing and prospective employees.
+This strategic approach to the War for Talent emphasises not just recruitment but also nurturing a supportive and growth-oriented environment, positioning companies to thrive long-term by retaining skilled and motivated employees.

 Business, Technology, Internet and network concept.
 Young business man chooses the virtual screen: talent wanted

-The critical role business schools play in preparing future leaders cannot be overstated, especially in today’s complex business environment.
+Business schools' critical role in preparing future leaders cannot be overstated, especially in today’s complex business environment.
 However, Petriglieri & Pertirgrieli (2015) shed light on an underlying issue: the "dehumanisation of guidance" in leadership education.
-This concept refers to the oversimplification of leadership to mere skillsets or, conversely, elevating it to an unattainable ideal, disconnected from human emotions and motivations.
+This concept refers to oversimplifying leadership to mere skillsets or elevating it to an unattainable ideal disconnected from human emotions and motivations.
 Such an approach strips leadership of its essence—identity, community, and circumstance—ultimately failing students and, by extension, society.
 Drawing from experiences and observations in business education and practice, I echo Petriglieri & Pertirgrieli's concerns.
-The current educational model often leaves graduates ill-prepared for the realities of leadership, emphasizing the urgent need for a shift towards more human-centric leadership training.
-It’s time for business schools to bridge this gap, fostering leaders who are not only skilled but also deeply connected to the human elements of their roles.
-This is not just a call for reform; it’s a call to action for nurturing empathetic, aware, and truly effective leaders for tomorrow.
+The current educational model often leaves graduates ill-prepared for the realities of leadership, emphasising the urgent need for a shift towards more human-centric leadership training.
+It’s time for business schools to bridge this gap, fostering leaders who are skilled and deeply connected to their roles' human elements.
+This is not just a call for reform; it’s a call to action for nurturing empathetic, aware, and genuinely effective leaders for tomorrow.

 people raising their hands